 Liability theories can be considered and sources of insurance coverage can be pursued in Georgia deck collapse accidents.
-A premises liability attorney at the Law Offices of Shane Smith can determine if a deck collapse victim has the grounds to sue and the appropriate parties to pursue for compensation.
+A premises liability attorney at Shane Smith Law can determine if a deck collapse victim has the grounds to sue and the appropriate parties to pursue for compensation.
 We can zealously advocate for a victim's compensation for physical and financial harm.

 A deck in another state that was filled with people posing for a family Thanksgiving Day photo collapsed 15 feet, causing 22 people to be hospitalized with assorted injuries.
 According to local police, emergency personnel from five different departments responded to the afternoon incident that saw the deck fall from the second story onto a concrete patio.
 A total of 16 ambulances took the injured people to hospitals with injuries ranging from broken arms and ankles to sprains, cuts and bruises.
 Six people suffered compound fractures.
 A total of 29 people were standing on the deck when it collapsed.